Plan B Expat

 • San Blas Islands

-• In practical terms: if you're moving to Panama City, opening a bank account, and living in the urban core, the CDC says you don't need the vaccine for health reasons.
-Panama immigration won't require it either, assuming you fly direct from a non-risk country.
+• In practical terms: if you are moving to Panama City, opening a bank account, and living in the urban core, the vaccine is not required for entry and not recommended for health reasons.

-But if you plan to explore Darién or the eastern jungle regions, get vaccinated.
-That's both a health recommendation and common sense.
+If you plan to explore Darién or the eastern jungle regions, get vaccinated.
+That is health-driven, not entry-driven.

-Malaria note Unlike Paraguay, Panama does have malaria transmission in certain areas, primarily the eastern provinces and indigenous territories.
-If you're staying in Panama City and the Canal Zone, no antimalarial medication is needed.
-If you're heading into rural eastern Panama, consult a travel medicine clinic.
+Malaria note: Unlike Paraguay, Panama does have malaria transmission in certain areas, primarily the eastern provinces and indigenous territories.
+If you are staying in Panama City and the Canal Zone, no antimalarial medication is needed.
+If you are heading into rural eastern Panama, consult a travel medicine clinic.

 Flying From the US, Canada, or Europe: The Simple Answer